 Glaciers in motion: how AI reconstructs their past and forecasts their future

-Guillaume Jouvet combines mathematics, glaciology, and artificial intelligence to model glacier evolution with unprecedented precision, producing visualizations that make both past and future changes accessible to all.
+Guillaume Jouvet combines mathematics, glaciology, and AI to model glacier evolution with unprecedented precision, producing visualizations that make both past and future changes accessible.

 -